| Title: | Bindings for ArcGIS |

 well-known ID of the shape's spatial reference |

-d <- arc.open(system.file("extdata", "ca_ozone_pts.shp", package="arcgisbinding")) # from arc.feature info <- arc.shapeinfo(d) info$WKT # print dataset spatial reference # from arc.shape df <- arc.select(d, 'ozone') info <- arc.shapeinfo(arc.shape(df))
+d <- arc.open(system.file("extdata", "ca_ozone_pts.shp", package="arcgisbinding")) # from arc.feature info <- arc.shapeinfo(d) info$WKT # print dataset spatial reference # from arc.shape df <- arc.select(d, 'ozone') info <- arc.shapeinfo(arc.shape(df))d <- arc.open(system.file("extdata", "ca_ozone_pts.shp", package="arcgisbinding")) # from arc.feature info <- arc.shapeinfo(d) info$WKT # print dataset spatial reference # from arc.shape df <- arc.select(d, 'ozone') info <- arc.shapeinfo(arc.shape(df))

-S4 class
+arc.table S4 class

-slot includes the details of the ArcGIS data types of the
+The fields slot includes the details of the ArcGIS data types of the

-relevant fields, which include data types not directly representable in R
+relevant fields, which include data types not directly representable in R.

-named list of field types.
+fieldsnamed list of field types.

 return names of columns